temphoyos/tracker.js/README.md

 # tracker.js
 Super simple tracking script to track certain user interactions on my personal site.
-I add a click eventListener to the body object and a callback event handling function.
+I add a click eventListener to the document object and a callback event handling function.
 When selected events take place, a defined dataLayer.push() call is executed to populated the Google Tag Manager (GTM) dataLayer.

 Additionally, this script handles the following GA4 Enhanced Ecommerce (EEC) event dataLayers: